Frequently Asked Questions (FAQs)

 Q: How much should I study?

-A: Analysis of data collected by ABC over several years shows that increased number of hours of study (100 hours) is correlated to a better chance of success.
+A: Analysis of data collected by ABC over several years shows that an increased number of hours of study (e.g. 100 hours) is correlated to a better chance of success.

 Q: Why are there questions on outdated methods?

 A: Exams are reviewed and revised periodically to ensure they are kept up to date with current procedures.
-However, each certification examination has KSAs covering the history and evolution of practice of that field of criminalistics.
-Questions that appear to be outdated may be addressing the history KSAs.
+However, each certification examination has questions K-S covering the history and evolution of practice of that field of criminalistics.

 Q: Even with graduate and undergraduate degrees in Forensic Science, there were still questions I'd never heard of before.
 Why is this?

 A: The ABC exams are designed to be taken by practicing forensic scientists.
-Although certain knowledge, skills and abilities (KSAs) are learned while in school, there are still KSAs that are obtained through practice and experience.
+Although certain knowledge and skills (K-S) are learned while in school, there are still K-S that are obtained through practice and experience.

-Q: I think there is a question on the test that is wrong.
+Q: I think there is a question on the exam that is wrong.
 How do I report it?

 A: You can report it immediately after the exam on the critique form provided.
 If you'd like to report it after you leave the examination site, you can e-mail the Registrar following the contact address on our Contact Us page.

-Q: I can’t believe I didn’t pass the test.
+Q: I can’t believe I didn’t pass the exam.
 I think it must have been graded wrong.
-What do I do?
+What should I do?

 A: The ABC has an appeals process.
 Please visit the Appeals page.

-Q: I feel the conditions at the testing site hampered my ability to pass the test.
+Q: I feel the conditions at the examination site hampered my ability to pass the exam.
 How do I voice my concerns?

 A: The critique form supplied at the examination offering has a general comments section where a concern such as this can be noted.
 If you'd like to report it after you leave the examination site, you can e-mail the Registrar following the contact address on our Contact Us page.
 Additionally, you may file an appeal of your examination process.
 Please visit the Appeals page.